0franciscor/lei-21-s2-1de-g19/docs/SprintB/US9.md

 ### 1.1.
 User Story Description

-*As an administrator, I want to specify a new type of test and its collecting methods.*
+* As an administrator, I want to specify a new type of test and its collecting methods.

 ### 1.2.
 Customer Specifications and Clarifications

-*Insert here any related specification and/or clarification provided by the client together with **your interpretation**.
-When possible, provide a link to such specifications/clarifications.*
-(ainda nao foram fornecidas infos acerca da US9 no portal)
+**From the specifications document:**

+* "(...) tests are frequently characterized by measuring several parameters which for presentation/reporting purposes are organized by categories."*

+* “(...) such tests rely on measuring one or more parameters that can be grouped/organized by categories.”*

+**From the client clarifications**

+* Question: What do you mean by the collecting methods and which ones are available?
+    * Answer: For example, in order to perform a Covid Test, you need a swab.
+The collecting methods are specified by the Administrator.
+[Client Forum](https://moodle.isep.ipp.pt/mod/forum/discuss.php?d=7752#p10120)

+* Question: Are there any different collecting methods other than the ones currently known?
+    * Answer: Each collecting method is associated with a test type.
+Every test must have its collecting method defined.
+[Client Forum](https://moodle.isep.ipp.pt/mod/forum/discuss.php?d=7514#p10172)

+* Question: Which attributes does a type of test have besides its name and Collecting Method?
+    * Answer: A code, a description, and a Collecting Method description.
+[Client Forum](https://moodle.isep.ipp.pt/mod/forum/discuss.php?d=7512#p10171)

 ### 1.3.
 Acceptance Criteria

-*Insert here the client acceptance criteria.*
+* AC1: **Code** must have 5 alphanumeric characters and not be automatically generated.
+* AC2: **Description** must be a string with no more than 15 characters.
+* AC3: **Collecting Method** must be a String with no more than 20 characters.

 ### 1.4.
 Found out Dependencies

-*US10: As an administrator, I want to specify a new parameter and categorize it.*
+* US10: As an administrator, I want to specify a new parameter and categorize it.
-*US11: As an administrator, I want to specify a new parameter category.*
+* US11: As an administrator, I want to specify a new parameter category.

 ### 1.5 Input and Output Data